 - Who wouldn’t want to get away for a couple of weeks at a time?
 Retirement is a great time to hit the road or hop the pond – as long as you plan your budget very carefully beforehand.

 - Uncovered Medical Expenses.
 The majority of people think about Medicaid or Medicare when it comes to paying for medical appointments, surgeries, etc. But, there is a huge piece of the puzzle they miss: the medical expenses not covered by Medicaid.
-This includes costs for dental procedures, vision/hearing operations, prescribed medicine and long-term care.
+This includes costs for dental procedures, vision/hearing operations, long-term care and more.

 How to Save Before and During Retirement